Key takeaways

 - Full dependency chain tracing

-- Blast radius analysis
+- Blast radius analysis with confidence scoring

 - Execution flow mapping